paradigmxyz/reth/crates/net/network/README.md

 # RETH network implementation

-Supports both devp2p peer discovery version 4  5.
-The default is Discv4 and is enabled as default feature for the crate.
-Behind the scenes, Discv5 runs with support for downgrading to Discv4.
-The feature flags, `discv5` and `discv4`, are mutually exclusive.
+Supports both devp2p peer discovery version 4 and 5.
+The default is Discv4.
+Discv5
+is available as a feature.
+Behind the scenes, Discv5 runs Discv4 too, for connecting to peers that don't connect over Discv5.